rodmachen/rodmachen.com/app/_posts/writing/2014-03-07-dont-worry-teachers-youre-alone.md

 <p dir="ltr">
   With the massive amount of sharing and collaboration that is going on between teachers today, it won&#8217;t be long until textbooks go the way of chalkboard and transparency projectors: outdated technology that no longer has a prominent place in the classroom.
 Teachers and students can&#8217;t wait.
 </p>

+(This article was originally published by the Austin Chronicle on March 7, 2014 under the title &#8220;<a href="http://www.austinchronicle.com/daily/news/2014-03-07/teachers-helper/" target="_blank">Teacher’s Helper</a>.)